c44rson/Quanco/README.md

 # Quanco
-A language for the intersection of Rugby fans and Java/Python programmers
+A language for the intersection of Rugby fans and Java programmers